 So it’s all very well us laughing knowingly in 2019, chuckling at our past errors and eye rolling at our ‘engaging’ origami fortune teller starters collecting dust, but I’m worried.
 I’m worried that this welcome focus on curriculum could mean that new knowledgy and curriculumy ridiculous practice will emerge.
 And it already is.
 Here are some examples.
 Beware.
 Challenge, question and raise a sceptical eyebrow where it rears its curriculum lip-serviced head.

 1. Knowledge organisers

 Now these can be brilliant or rubbish.
-Many schools have seen them as a magic bullet, and immediately churned them out of photocopiers at terrifying speed.
+Many schools have seen them as a magic bullet and immediately churned them out of photocopiers at terrifying speed.
 This isn’t because schools and school leaders don’t care.
 They do, of course.
 But the knowledge curriculum narrative has been leapt upon in parts by those who think knowledge organisers will lead to an immediate improvement in outcomes, or that it will tick a box for Ofsted, or that it looks good on a school website.
 There sometimes hasn’t been careful thought about the curriculum narrative; sequencing is perhaps non-existent and subject leaders haven’t been given the time to consider curriculum properly.
-This dearth in curricular thought has led, in parts, to significant underperformance and the gnawing poverty of low expectation in many of our schools.
+This dearth in curricular thought has led, in parts, to significant underperformance and a gnawing poverty of expectation in many of our schools.
 So where schools have given primacy to curricular thought, knowledge organisers can be brilliant (as long as the climate for learning is good so teachers can actually get to teaching, and the careful consideration of pedagogy linked to the subject discipline is prioritised too).
 But knowledge organisers on their own do not a curriculum make.

 2. Knowledge booklets